Grudge match in Detroit as Biden, Harris return to debate stage

 He's not likely to let such attacks slide Tuesday night.
 “I’m not going to be as polite this time,” Biden told supporters at a recent fundraiser.

 But Biden could be facing even more trouble on stage Wednesday night, the second of two back-to-back debates in Detroit.
-The former vice president will be flanked by two of his most vocal 2020 rivals – Sens.
-Harris of California and Cory Booker of New Jersey.
+The former vice president will be flanked by two of his most vocal 2020 rivals – Harris and Sen. Cory Booker of New Jersey.

 BIDEN, SANDERS ATTACK HARRIS MEDICARE-FOR-ALL PLAN FROM DIFFERENT SIDES